Mental Wellness in the Workplace: Assigning Responsibility

 Echoing this sentiment, 94% of employers in our Barometer study recognize their role, with the majority acknowledging a ‘significant’ or ‘moderate’ level of responsibility for their employees’ well-being.

-It’s evident that employers play a pivotal role in promoting and sustaining mental health in the workplace.
-The advantages for employers are clear: employees who feel supported and content are more likely to:
+Employers play a pivotal role in promoting and sustaining mental health in the workplace.
+The benefits of your efforts are clear; employees who feel supported and content are more likely to:

 - Remain in their position longer